Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Discussion

-\paragraph{Amplification of emotions and out-group animosity.} Our study reveals that the engagement-based algorithm tends to amplify emotionally charged content, particularly that which expresses anger and out-group animosity.
-The differences were sizable.
-Of the political tweets chosen by Twitter's algorithm, 62\% expressed anger and 46\% contained out-group animosity.
-In comparison, of the political tweets in the chronological timeline, 52\% expressed anger and 38\% contained out-group animosity.
+\paragraph{The engagement-based algorithm amplifies partisan, emotional, out-group hostile tweets.} We found that the engagement-based algorithm tends to select more emotionally-charged, partisan, out-group hostile content than both the reverse-chronological timeline and the stated preference timeline.
 This finding helps clarify inconsistencies in previous research.
 Earlier studies relied on observational methods that were limited to specific subsets of content on the platform~\cite{brady2017emotion,rathje2021out} and replications produced mixed results~\cite{burton2021reconsidering,brady2021estimating}.
-Our randomized experiment provides insight into this debate by providing causal evidence that, indeed, the algorithm amplifies emotionally charged content.
-In order to ensure greater external validity, we also examined the effect of the algorithm on tweets that users themselves would actually encounter on the platform in their own timelines.

-\paragraph{Partisan tweets, but no filter bubble.} Like prior observational and experimental work~\cite{hasell2021shared,maitra2023speaks,huszar2022algorithmic}, we found that the content that the engagement-based algorithm amplified tended to be more partisan.
-However, we did not find evidence that the engagement-based algorithm contributed to a ``filter bubble''~\cite{pariser2011filter}.
-On the chronological timeline, 48\% of political tweets came from the users' in-group, and 11\% came from the users' out-group.
-On the other hand, on the engagement-based timeline, 50\% of sociopolitical tweets were in-group tweets and 16\% were out-group tweets (see \Cref{fig:oga_breakdown}).
-Thus, the algorithm actually showed users \emph{more} content from their out-group, and this increase was larger than the corresponding increase in in-group content.
-This is partially consistent with Guess et al. (2023) who found that the Facebook news feed ranking algorithm increased the amount of in-group \emph{and} out-group content~\cite{guess2023social}.
-However, they also found that the increase in in-group content was greater than the increase in out-group content---a reversal of our finding.
+These studies found a correlation between emotion and engagement but did not control for who users followed, leaving open the possibility that the observed correlation was due to users' choices of who to follow.
+Our study provides insight into this debate by providing evidence that the engagement-based algorithm amplifies emotionally charged content, beyond users' choices of who to follow, and even beyond what users' stated preferences at the tweet-level would indicate.
+It also provides evidence for the theory of \citet{brady2023algorithm} who suggest that ranking algorithms exploit humans' natural social biases towards moralized, emotional content.